arrow-kt/arrow/modules/docs/arrow-docs/README.md

 * `title`: A short title for your contribution.
 * `header-image`: You can link an external relevant image to be set as a header.
 Take into account that it will be mostly dynamically trimmed into a ~16:9 ratio.
 If you have no image you can always set one ready for it, i.e. `/img/blog-image-header.png`.
 * `icon`: An icon to be shown at the top-right of the header.
 In the same way as the image, you can select one of `/img/icon-podcast.svg`, `/img/icon-news.svg`, or `/img/icon-video.svg`.
-* `version`: Arrow version relevant to this contribution.
-You can leave it empty if it's something generic, e.g. `version 0.9.0`.
+* `version`: Arrow version relevant to this contribution, e.g. `version 0.9.0`.
+You can leave it empty if it's something generic.
 * `category`: `news` or `media` mainly.
 It will affect the tab section where your contribution will appear in.
 * `link`: An external link pointing to where more info about your contribution can be found.
-* `event`: Optional field, add it if the contribution happened at some event or conference, useful for conference talks or workshops.
+* `event`: Optional field, add it if the contribution happened at some event or conference, useful for talks or workshops.

-Then in the content section you can write a small description formatting it following Markdown as usual, including links.
-Please refrain of setting a long chunk of text here as it probably won't fit well between the other ones.
+Then in the content section you can write a small description following Markdown format as usual, including links.
+Please refrain of setting a long chunk of text here, as it probably won't fit well between the other ones.

-To check how it will look there, please refer to the [Run the docs in your local server](#2-run-the-docs-in-your-local-server) section.
+To check how it will actually look there, please refer to the [run the docs in your local server](#2-run-the-docs-in-your-local-server) section.

 ## How to test links